moechadSayshi/portfolio/README.md

 # my portfolio page

-## A minimal portfolio template using HTML and css
+## A minimal portfolio template using HTML and CSS